Machine families resource and comparison guide

 This documentation uses the following terms:

 • Machine family: A curated set of processor and hardware configurations optimized for specific workloads.
-When you create a VM, you choose a predefined or custom machine type from your preferred machine family.

-• Machine series: Machine families are further classified by series and generation.
+• The generation is denoted by an ascending number.
 For example, the N1 series within the general-purpose machine family is the older version of the N2 series.
 A higher generation or series number usually indicates newer underlying CPU platforms or technologies.
-For example, the M3 series is the newer generation of the M2 series.
+For example, the M3 series, which runs on Intel Xeon Scalable Processor 3rd Generation (Ice Lake), is a newer generation than the M2 series, which runs on Intel Xeon Scalable Processor 2nd Generation (Cascade Lake).

 Generation Intel AMD Arm